pezwilson/AscensionTest/README.md

 # README

-AscensionTest application uses Rails 5.1.4 and ruby 2.4.1.
+The AscensionTest Rails application uses Rails 5.1.4 and ruby 2.4.1.
 Both are specified in the Gemfile (although Ruby can be removed from there).

 After cloning the application please run: